SkroxiousDM/2d12GameSystem/docs/cult_of_mormo.md

 to pour through a grate and onto a priestess standing beneath, symbolically feeding the carth in the hope of securing a bountiful

+In addition to its secret presence in Rome itself, pockets of this cult are spread throughout the Empire, generally operating in the shadow of Magna Mater.
+They are strongest in Gallia,having attached themselves to a number of Gaulic traditions.
+Roman epithets for Mormo include caprea atra nemorum (black dismal/unlucky she-goat of the woods) and caprea furva nemorum (obscure/nighted/shadowy/hidden she-goatofthe woods).

 Other genitives associated with her include Vespicum, Virgultorum, Frutectorum(of the thickets), to create epithets such as Mormo